 IMAN, incorporated in 1997, was founded by an inter-generational group of students, residents, and organizers united around the need to address violence, poverty, and decay in the Chicago Lawn neighborhood located on Chicago’s southwest side.
 Driven by their values of service, compassion, and social justice, they began a community assessment and examined alternative strategies to address these conditions.
 Soon they gathered the attention of community leaders, residents, and others across greater Chicago who shared their commitment to social change.

 Over the years, the organization’s work has continued to organically evolve.
-Currently, IMAN operates a free community health clinic; provides transitional housing and job training for formerly incarcerated men; empowers local youth through leadership development and civic engagement; and inspire change through arts and culture programming.
+Currently, IMAN operates a community health center; provides transitional housing and job training for formerly incarcerated men; empowers local youth through leadership development and civic engagement; and inspire change through arts and culture programming.